Gujii: Religion

 Christianity, and 2.11% said they practised Orthodox Christianity.
 The remaining practiced cultural religion and Islam.

+History

+The Guji were conquered in 1897 during Menelik II's conquests, thereafter succumbing to settler colonialism.
+Most of their land was taken from them under the Neftenya-led Gabbar system, a common pattern among conquered communities across Ethiopia.
+Since the 20th century, they have steadily been expanding southward at the expense of the Boorana.

 Education

-The Guji people are known for using a large number and wide variety of proverbs in many social and conversational contexts.
+The Guji people are known for using a wide variety of proverbs in many social and conversational contexts.